Frequently Asked Questions

 We are open to suggestions from the community about other sports they would like to see – feel free to share your ideas with us.

-Working with local Small and Medium-sized Enterprise (SME) housebuilders, we will design homes that are nature-friendly, integrating bird boxes and bee bricks, and built to the highest environmental standards.
+Working with local Small and Medium-sized Enterprise (SME) housebuilders, we will design homes that are nature-friendly, integrating bird boxes and bee bricks, and are built to the highest environmental standards.

-For example, all homes will meet or surpass both the RIBA and LETI 2030 standards of low-carbon construction from day one, using sustainable local materials wherever practicable.
+For example, all homes will meet or surpass both the RIBA and LETI 2030 standards of low-carbon construction from day one, using sustainable local materials wherever practical.
 These standards set ambitious targets for all building types to help the UK achieve its 2050 Net Zero target.

 The highly energy-efficient buildings will be powered by renewable energy sources such as solar PV (photovoltaics), heat pumps and communal battery storage solutions implemented to limit energy consumption and occupancy costs.